vinothini08-R/WiFi-CSI-Human-Radar-Cardputer/README.md

-Wi-Fi CSI Human Radar using M5Stack Cardputer
+Wi-Fi CSI Human Radar Using M5Stack Cardputer

-A real-time Human Presence and Motion Detection system using Wi-Fi Channel State Information (CSI), implemented with an M5Stack Cardputer based on the ESP32-S3.
+A real-time, camera-free human presence and motion detection system based on Wi-Fi Channel State Information (CSI), using an M5Stack Cardputer powered by an ESP32-S3.

+---

+System Overview

-The system uses changes in Wi-Fi signal characteristics caused by human movement to detect whether a person is present and whether there is motion in the sensing environment.
+The proposed system uses Wi-Fi CSI to detect changes in the surrounding wireless channel caused by human movement and presence.

-🚀 Project Overview

-Traditional human detection systems commonly use cameras, PIR sensors, ultrasonic sensors, or other dedicated sensing hardware.
-This project explores a camera-free sensing approach using Wi-Fi CSI.

-The M5Stack Cardputer (ESP32-S3) acts as the CSI sensing device.
-It captures CSI information from a 2.4 GHz Wi-Fi signal and monitors variations in the received signal caused by changes in the surrounding environment.
+The M5Stack Cardputer acts as the primary CSI sensing node.
+CSI data obtained from the Wi-Fi environment is transferred to a computer for signal processing, analysis, monitoring, and visualization.

-A computer/laptop is used as the monitoring and processing system.
-The CSI data obtained from the Cardputer is transferred to the computer, where the data can be processed, monitored, and visualized in real time.
+The system provides a non-contact method for detecting human presence and movement without using a camera.

+---

+Hardware Requirements

+Component| Description
+M5Stack Cardputer| ESP32-S3 based CSI sensing device Wi-Fi Router| Provides the wireless signal required for CSI sensing Computer / Laptop| Used for CSI data processing, monitoring, and visualization USB Type-C Cable| Used for programming and serial communication

+---

-🧩 System Architecture
+Hardware Architecture

+             ┌──────────────────┐
+             │   Wi-Fi Router   │
-        2.4 GHz Wi-Fi Router
+             │    2.4 GHz       │
+             └────────┬─────────┘
                       │
-                 │ Wi-Fi Signal
+                 Wi-Fi Signal
+                      │
                       ▼
              ┌──────────────────┐
-        │  M5Stack         │
+             │ M5Stack Cardputer│
-        │  Cardputer       │
              │    ESP32-S3      │
+             │                  │
+             │   CSI Sensing    │
              └────────┬─────────┘
                       │
+                 CSI / Serial
-                 │ CSI Data
+                      │
                       ▼
              ┌──────────────────┐
-        │ Computer /       │
+             │ Computer / Laptop│
-        │ Laptop           │
              │                  │
+             │ Signal Processing│
-        │ Data Processing  │
+             │ Data Analysis    │
-        │ & Visualization  │
+             │ Visualization    │
              └────────┬─────────┘
                       │
                       ▼
-       Human Presence / Motion
+             ┌──────────────────┐
+             │ Presence & Motion│
+             │    Detection     │
+             └──────────────────┘

+---

+Working Principle

+The Wi-Fi router continuously provides a wireless signal within the sensing area.
+When a person enters the area or moves within it, the propagation path of the Wi-Fi signal changes.

+These changes produce variations in the Channel State Information (CSI).
+The M5Stack Cardputer, using its ESP32-S3 Wi-Fi interface, captures the CSI-related signal information.

+The collected data is transferred to a computer, where the signal is processed and analyzed.
+Based on the extracted signal variations, the system determines whether human presence or movement is detected.

+---

+Computer-Based Processing

+The computer is an important part of the monitoring and analysis layer of the system.

+The Cardputer performs the Wi-Fi CSI sensing, while the computer provides the computational environment required for data monitoring, processing, visualization, calibration, and testing.

+Cardputer
+    │
+    │ CSI Data
+    ▼
+Computer
+    │
+    ├── Data Acquisition
+    ├── Signal Processing
+    ├── CSI Analysis
+    ├── Visualization
+    └── Detection Result

+The computer does not replace the CSI sensing hardware.
+It functions as the processing and visualization platform for the data received from the Cardputer.

+---

 Detection

-⚙️ Working Principle

-The system operates based on Channel State Information (CSI) obtained from the Wi-Fi communication channel.

-CSI contains information about how a wireless signal is affected while travelling between the transmitter and receiver.
-When a person enters the sensing area or moves within it, the wireless propagation path changes.

-These changes can produce variations in the CSI measurements.

-The basic processing flow is:

-1. The 2.4 GHz Wi-Fi router provides the wireless signal.
-2. The M5Stack Cardputer receives the Wi-Fi signal and collects CSI information.
-3. CSI measurements are continuously monitored for signal variations.
-4. The collected CSI data is sent to the computer/laptop.
-5. The computer processes and monitors the CSI measurements.
-6. Changes in the signal are analyzed to identify human presence and motion.
-7. The detected activity can be displayed as real-time output for monitoring and demonstration.

-🖥️ Role of the Computer

-The computer is an important part of the monitoring and analysis pipeline.

-The Cardputer performs the Wi-Fi CSI sensing, while the computer is used for data handling, processing, monitoring, and visualization.

-The computer is used for:

-- Receiving CSI/output data from the Cardputer
-- Monitoring real-time CSI measurements
-- Processing signal variations
-- Applying the detection logic
-- Displaying presence and motion status
-- Visualizing the collected data for analysis
-- Debugging and evaluating system performance

-This separation allows the Cardputer to focus on wireless sensing, while the computer provides greater processing capability for real-time analysis and visualization.

-🔧 Hardware Requirements

-- M5Stack Cardputer – ESP32-S3
-- 2.4 GHz Wi-Fi Router
-- Computer / Laptop
-- USB cable for programming and data communication

-No camera, PIR sensor, ultrasonic sensor, or dedicated motion sensor is required for the basic detection system.

-💻 Software / Development Environment

-- Arduino IDE / ESP32 development environment
-- ESP32-S3 support
-- Serial communication for monitoring
-- Computer-based data processing and visualization
-- Wi-Fi CSI processing and analysis

-📊 CSI Data Processing

-The CSI measurements contain signal information that can change when the wireless propagation environment changes.

-The system observes CSI variations over time and uses these variations to determine whether significant activity is occurring.

-A simplified processing pipeline is:

-CSI Acquisition
+The system analyzes variations in CSI signal characteristics to identify changes in the environment.

+When a person is present, the Wi-Fi channel characteristics are affected by the person's body and movement.
+These variations are analyzed to estimate the current human activity state.

+The primary detection outputs are:

+PRESENCE
+   │
+   ├── Human detected
+   └── No human detected

+MOTION
+   │
+   ├── Movement detected
+   └── No significant movement

+---

+Software and Processing Environment

+The computer-side monitoring system can be used to receive the Cardputer output through a serial or network communication interface.

+The processing layer is responsible for acquiring the data, filtering unwanted variations, analyzing CSI signal changes, and presenting the detection results through a real-time monitoring interface.

+---

+System Features

+Real-Time Presence Detection
+Detects human presence using changes in Wi-Fi CSI characteristics.

+Motion Detection
+Identifies movement based on variations in the received CSI signal.

+Camera-Free Sensing
+The system does not require a camera for detecting human presence or movement.

+Non-Contact Detection
+Detection is performed using wireless signal variations without requiring physical contact with the person.

+ESP32-S3 Based Sensing
+The M5Stack Cardputer provides the Wi-Fi CSI sensing capability through its ESP32-S3 platform.

+Computer-Based Visualization
+The computer provides a convenient interface for monitoring and visualizing the sensing data in real time.

+---

+System Flow

+Wi-Fi Transmission
         ↓
-Raw CSI Data
+CSI Signal Variation
         ↓
-Signal Monitoring
+M5Stack Cardputer
         ↓
-Noise / Variation Analysis
+CSI Data Acquisition
         ↓
-Motion Detection Logic
+Computer / Laptop
         ↓
-Presence / Motion Status
+Signal Processing
         ↓
-Computer Visualization

-The detection approach is based on changes in the Wi-Fi channel rather than image-based recognition.
-Therefore, the system can detect activity without requiring a camera.

-✨ Key Features

-- 📡 Wi-Fi CSI-based sensing
-- 👤 Real-time human presence detection
-- 🚶 Human motion detection
-- 📷 Camera-free sensing
-- ⚡ ESP32-S3 based implementation
-- 💻 Computer-based processing and visualization
-- 📊 Real-time CSI monitoring
-- 🔌 Low-cost hardware implementation
-- 📶 Uses standard 2.4 GHz Wi-Fi signals

-🎯 Applications

-This type of Wi-Fi sensing technology can be explored for:

-- Smart room monitoring
-- Human presence detection
-- Occupancy monitoring
-- Motion-aware environments
-- Smart home applications
-- Privacy-friendly sensing
-- Wireless sensing research
-- Human activity monitoring

-⚠️ Limitations

-The current implementation focuses primarily on presence and motion detection based on CSI variations.

-CSI is sensitive to environmental changes, multipath effects, Wi-Fi traffic, and noise.
-Therefore, the detection performance can vary depending on the room layout, router position, Cardputer position, and surrounding objects.

-The current system should be considered a Wi-Fi sensing prototype, rather than a precise indoor positioning or human identification system.

-🔮 Future Improvements

-Possible future improvements include:

-- Machine-learning-based activity classification
-- Improved noise filtering
-- Multi-device CSI sensing
+CSI Analysis
-- Multi-person detection
-- More advanced real-time visualization
-- Indoor localization
-- Improved accuracy and stability
-- Automatic calibration for different environments
+        ↓
+Presence / Motion Detection
+        ↓
+Real-Time Visualization

+---

-📁 Project Structure
+Project Objective

-WiFi-CSI-Human-Radar-Cardputer/
-│
-├── src/
-│   └── CSI sensing and detection code
-│
-├── README.md
-│
-└── ...

-🎥 Demo

-A demonstration video shows the M5Stack Cardputer running the Wi-Fi CSI sensing system and the corresponding output being monitored on a computer.

-📌 Summary

-This project demonstrates how an M5Stack Cardputer with ESP32-S3 can be used as a compact Wi-Fi CSI sensing device for real-time human presence and motion detection.

-The 2.4 GHz Wi-Fi signal acts as the sensing medium, the Cardputer captures CSI variations, and the computer handles monitoring, processing, and visualization of the sensing data.

-The project demonstrates a low-cost and camera-free approach to wireless human sensing using commercially available hardware.
+The objective of this project is to develop a privacy-preserving indoor sensing system capable of detecting human presence and movement using Wi-Fi CSI technology.

+By combining an ESP32-S3 based M5Stack Cardputer with computer-based signal processing, the system provides a low-cost, camera-free, and non-contact approach for indoor human activity monitoring.